-This handbook sets out the basic structure and requirements of the programme and the mutual obligations of staff and students involved.
+This handbook sets out the basic structure and requirements of the PhD in Political Science programme and the mutual obligations of staff and students involved.
 The handbook is intended to be your guide to understanding the Ph.D. programme and also a tool to get you started on the path to making the most of your degree.
 It also refers to additional resources to help you get the most out of many of our regular activities such as the Friday seminar presentations.

 The key thing to remember is that we value our postgraduate students very highly, particularly the close, constructive and informal interaction between all that is the mark of any good department.

-Welcome from the Programme Director
+Welcome from the Course Co-Directors

-It is my pleasure to welcome you to the Political Science Ph.D.
+It is our pleasure to welcome you to the Political Science Ph.D.
 Programme.
-I am delighted that you have decided to continue your studies here and it is my hope that you find your postgraduate experience to be a satisfying and enriching one.
+We are delighted that you have decided to continue your studies here and it is our hope that you find your postgraduate experience to be a satisfying and enriching one.
 As the Ph.D.
-Programme Director, I am not only responsible for the day-to-day running of the programme but I also act as an adviser to Ph.D. students in their dealings with the department and the College.
-So please feel free to get in touch with me in case you have any questions or concerns about research or teaching related matters.
+Course Co-Directors, we are not only responsible for the day-to-day running of the programme but also act as an adviser to Ph.D. students in their dealings with the department and the College.
+So please feel free to get in touch with us in case you have any questions or concerns about research or teaching related matters.

-Gizem Arikan, Ph.D.
-Programme Director
+Jesse Dillon Savage, Ph.D.
+Course Co-Director